prasadashu/data-engineering-fetch-rewards/README.md

 # Fetch Rewards: Data Engineering Take Home #

+You may use any programming language to complete this exercise.
+We strongly encourage you to write a README to explain how to run your application and summarize your thought process.

 ## Project Setup
 1. Fork this repository to a personal Github, GitLab, Bitbucket, etc... account.
 We will not accept PRs to this project.
 2. You will need the following installed on your local machine